Frank R. Stockton: Writings

-His 1895 adventure novel The Adventures of Captain Horn was the third-best selling book in the United States in 1895.

-"The Bee Man of Orn" and several other tales were incorporated in a book published in 1887 by Charles Scribner's Sons entitled The Bee Man of Orn.
+Stockton's 1895 adventure novel The Adventures of Captain Horn was the third-best selling book in the United States in 1895.
+"The Bee Man of Orn" and several other tales were incorporated in The Bee Man of Orn (1887).
 Other stories included "The Griffin and the Minor Canon", "Old Pipes and The Dryad", "The Queen's Museum", "Christmas Before Last", "Prince Hassak's March", "The Battle of the Third Cousins", "The Banished King", and "Philopena".